 Everything was done that was not done before: Polygran has restructured itself.
 Investments were made in sales and marketing, services were promoted on the market and cooperation with suppliers and partners was deepened.
 There was an all-round focus on core competencies.
 It took a lot of patience, a lot of trust and a lot of investment to get back on track.

 The teams trusted the management and the management trusted the teams.
 New business units were established – some were successful, others failed.
-However, to get better, we don’t want to focus on who made which mistake, but rather what can be learned from a mistake.
+However, to get better, let’s not focus on who made what mistake, but what can be learned from a mistake.
 Efficiency within the company began to increase, because since the establishment of New Work concepts, colleagues have been able to decide for themselves how flexibly, how much and how quickly they want to work on the success of the company.
 The workspaces in the Ulm office were restructured into flexible functional rooms.
 Home Office applies to everyone as often and as long as desired.
 Working hours depend on project needs and your own energy level.
-Employee benefits are constantly aligned with the interests of colleagues.
+Employee benefits are constantly aligned with the interests of colleagues*.
 Together, we developed corporate values, which today represent our anchor in turbulent times.
 They are the principle of our actions and the heart of our corporate culture.
 In short: Polygran has developed into a strong and future-oriented company.

-So we throw ideas around wastefully and see how they can change our world.
+So we throw ideas around lavishly and see how they can change our world.
 We have presented ourselves at various trade fairs, modernized our website and developed an external image that reflects Polygran professionally and authentically.
 We have expanded partnerships with our suppliers and are now a Microfocus Platinum Partner and Atlassian Silver Solution Partner.
 In this way, we were able to win over new customers and employees, as well as regain the trust of former customers and returning employees.

-“What we have succeeded in doing over the last three years is stabilizing and polishing the foundation of Polygran.
-We are now continuing to build on this foundation.” – Igor Janz
+"What we have succeeded in doing over the last three years is stabilizing and polishing the foundation of Polygran.
+We are now continuing to build on this foundation."